 Students in the program receive a tremendous amount of advising and academic support from the preprofessional advising staff.
 Students are encouraged to meet often throughout their time in the program with a preprofessional advisor from our office.
 We can provide you with resources, offer our advice, and guide you along the process of applying to a health professional school, but the ultimate responsibility for your planning rests with you.

 The College's Preprofessional Advising Center (Silver Center, Room 901) helps students who are thinking about law, the health professions (e.g., medicine, dentistry, etc.), business, or other professional training, to plan their education with these goals in mind and to decide how, when, and where to apply to professional school.
 Preprofessional advisors help students explore various professions, suggest related readings, provide statistical information about the probability of admission to selected schools, and assist with the application process.
 Co-curricular programs are also offered, including panels by professionals, resume writing and interviewing workshops, and internships.

 The Preprofessional Advising Center is located in Room 901 of the Main Building (Silver Center, 901), with eight full-time staff members who are ready to assist you.
-For more information, click here.
+For more advising information, visit the Preprofessional website.

 Please remember to make use of online resources, starting with the main NYU Prehealth website, which provides information relevant to all NYU students interested in a career in the Health Professions and links to many other helpful sites.
 There is also a calendar of important dates along with a general description of the process of applying to schools of the health professions.
 The guide to careers in the health professions on the prehealth website gives a brief overview of the many different fields within health care that you may choose to pursue.